Tool to diagonalize a matrix. The diagonalization of a matrix consists of writing it in a base where its elements outside the diagonal are null.

 Orthogonal diagonalization is useful because it preserves the orthogonality of the eigenvectors and can simplify computations involving symmetric matrices.

 dCode retains ownership of the "Matrix Diagonalization" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Matrix Diagonalization" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Matrix Diagonalization" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Matrix Diagonalization" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Matrix Diagonalization" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Matrix Diagonalization" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Matrix Diagonalization" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.